include-sanju/Spoiler-Preventer/README.md

   - Now faster with multithreading in python
   - Automatically outputs the closest correct name and specifies the release year of the show (avoids confusion)
   - Displays imdb rating of each show
-  - Sorts according to imdb rating (high to low)
+  - Sorts according to imdb rating (low to high)
   - Provides with storyline of the show

 ### Sample SQL database